GUIDED SKI & SPLITBOARD EXPEDITION

-The next stop on the itinerary will be Mestia, the most developed and "tourist-friendly" town in the valley, making it a good place to land after our time in the more remote villages.
+The next stop on the itinerary will be Mestia, the most developed and "tourist-friendly" town in the valley, making it a nice place to land after our time in the more remote villages.
 We'll stay 2 nights at a comfortable guesthouse, and for our full day there will either pick a tour above Mestia, or go play in the deep trees at the valley's other ski resort, Hatsvali.

 From Mestia we will transfer down valley to Etseri, where we will again be welcomed into a local family's home.
-We'll spend one and a half days sessioning some amazing terrain above the village and taking in unreal views of Mt.
+We'll spend one and a half days exploring the amazing terrain above the village and taking in unreal views of Mt.
 Ushba (4,710m) and the Svaneti Range to the south.
 On the second afternoon we'll tour up and ride down into the next valley to Becho, where the unexpectedly nice Grand Hotel Ushba (actually a small guesthouse) and an unbelievable fine dining and wining experience awaits.
 We'll finish things off with a full day touring beneath the towering Mt.
 Ushba and a second night at the posh "Grand Hotel."
 The next day it's back to Tbilisi for a final celebratory night out on the Old Town.

 To get a better taste of the adventure that awaits, be sure to scope our Georgia photo gallery from our inaugural expedition in February 2016!
 (Note that Ushguli was not a part of our 2016 itinerary but was a highlight of our 2018 itinerary.)

 7 DAYS RIDING/11 DAYS TOTAL

-40 Tribes Lead and Tail Guides with additional support from one local GMGA guide; Airport transfers; Hotel accommodation in Old Town Tbilisi; Private transport between Tbilisi and Svaneti (approx 7-8 hours each way); 4WD transport to/from Ushguli and between all villages in Svaneti; 8 nights guesthouse/homestay accommodation in Svaneti; All meals in Svaneti; (Lift tickets for lift-access touring days at Tetnuldi Ski Resort); 7 days of epic guided skiing/splitboarding!
+40 Tribes Lead and Tail Guides with additional support from one local guide; Airport transfers; Hotel accommodation in Old Town Tbilisi nights of Jan 10/11 and 20; Private transport between Tbilisi and Svaneti (approx 7-8 hours each way); 4WD transport to/from Ushguli and between all villages in Svaneti; 8 nights guesthouse/homestay accommodation in Svaneti; All meals in Svaneti; Lift tickets for lift-access touring days at Tetnuldi Ski Resort; 7 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE